iwatakeshi/tomo/README.md

 The Parser class ( __Help Needed__ ) _should parse the tokens and return an AST_.

 As the descriptions says, tomo can be used in the web browser.
 The library is bundled using browserify and all classes have no external dependency (npm modules) other than the tomo classes.
 You may simply add the source from `dist/` into your html file and use it as you normally would.
+Note that the source is not minified at the moment.

 ### Example